Out to Sea Festival of Hues Writer’s Commentary

 Tripp is the main character, and the story is told in the first-person, so the entire narrative is from his perspective, and the words are driven by his emotion.
 For being only seventeen, Tripp is wise beyond his years; he is smart, and is a deep thinker by nature.
 He has a very set outlook on environmental pollution and total devastation of the planet’s waters, but he is even more appalled by the attitudes of those around him on the ship; their lack of concern and blasé attitudes about the ecosystem cause him to feel embarrassed for his species.
-His parents work for the same company that is responsible for the destructive chemical spill that started the environmental hazards, and they are also eager participants in the corruption of the raped planet.
 These family cruises treat the water as if it is some kind of work of art.
 Tripp, a city boy from Chicago, is tall and slender, with hazel eyes and light brown hair, which he wears a bit long.
 Not really the athletic type, he prefers knowledge over sports, which has hindered him from dating many girls.
 He is also polite, considerate, and a bit shy with the opposite sex, which hasn’t helped either.
 Tripp comes on the cruise vacations to appease his parents, which he did each year, but the state of the sea and complacency of other passengers has made him determine he will not come again.
-Falling in love with Heidi is ultimately the most painful thing he will ever do, and their eventual separation changes his life forever.

 This cute, intelligent redhead caught Tripp’s eye effortlessly, and soon after, stole his heart.
 Heidi has the same environmental awareness mindset and emotions regarding the polluted waters as Tripp, which makes it easy for a friendship to form and attraction to grow.
 Her parents are on the cruise for a different reason than most: Her father is an environmentalist and the lead scientist, and he is a member of the epa team studying to find a way to fix the irreversible mess that is all around them.
 Being on the side of the ‘good guys’ makes Heidi even more appealing to Tripp, and she is teaching him, more environmentalism ideologies every day, the truth about the water, exposing lies that have made the cruises into a money-making machine for the cruise lines.
 Her feelings for Tripp match his own for her, and together they swear to find each other after they dock, no matter what, and be together until the planet inevitably dies.
 Heidi lives in Miami Beach, which is a fair distance from Tripp’s hometown, but they promise that the distance will never change their love, or stop their future.

 Drake’s best friend is also from Michigan, and the two are as close as brothers.
-Mike only came along on the cruise to keep his pal company in his parents’ absence, and he is having a good time.
 He is not too bright, and though he understands the pollution is bad news, he is unable to grasp the depth of how bad the environmental problems are.
 Therefore, he doesn’t contribute much when it comes to the others’ conversations about environmental issues or cruising in general.
-Not much is really known about him except that he is an overall good guy who is loyal to his friends, but he is the one who stands betrayed when Drake makes the fateful decision that leaves Mike behind to fend for himself.

 Jim & Kate Young

-Tripp’s parents, both, work for the pharmaceutical company responsible for the spill; she as an attorney, and Jim as an executive, neither one of then are concerned about the environment.
-They attend the cruises to enjoy the colored water, and are nearly obsessed with it, but they also go to support a company who is lying to the entire world through its teeth about the water pollution.
+Tripp’s parents attend the cruises to enjoy the colored water, and are nearly obsessed with it, but they also go to support a company who is lying to the entire world through its teeth about the water pollution.
 They believe their presence make the publicity and falsehoods more acceptable, and they, in fact, are wearing rose-colored glasses, choosing to believe the foolishness themselves.
 Tripp’s lectures and warnings have no influence; both Jim and Kate seem almost hypnotized, they are so detached, and for the majority of the book are like senseless sheep being willingly led to the slaughter.
-At one point, they are hit with one of the tragedies that takes place, and it stops them in their irresponsible and blinded tracks; they begin to soul-search, and soon their preoccupation turns to shame.
-This is also a turning point in their relationship with their son, and it changes the mood for the rest of the cruise.

 Raymond & Helen Goodwin

 This elderly couple is only on the cruise vacation because they saved up for years, and coming to the end of their lives, choose not to waste their cruise travel dream.
 They despise what is happening, and in their wisdom, they clearly understand what the pollution really means for the inhabitants of Earth.
 The Goodwins are only in two shorts scenes, both of them consisting of conversations with Tripp and Heidi.
 What they offer to our lovebirds is priceless, and it is nothing less than the painful, ugly truth.
-They make a deep impact on the kids, influencing their perspective, forcing them to be honest with themselves, and then encouraging them to live and love as much as they can, because it will all end soon, as sure as the sun will rise.
+They make a deep impact on the kids, influencing their perspective, forcing them to be honest with themselves, and then encouraging them to live and love as much as they can.
 While brief, their contribution to the story is essential to who Tripp is, and how he looks at the destruction of the world he calls home.

 YA Fiction Books Out To Sea Festival Of Hues One Of My Best Romance Thriller Books To Read.